 Born in Philadelphia in 1826, George Brinton McClellan graduated from the University of Pennsylvania and West Point in engineering studies.

-Lesson Six: George Washington Many stories are told about the first president of the United States, including Washington's statement: "Yes father, I did cut the cherry tree.
+Many stories are told about George Washington, the first president of the United State including…

 William McKinley, twenty-fifth President of the United States, loved carnations and wore them as a good luck charm.